siranguru/DirectoryTreeDiff/README.md

 - Python 3.x

 ## Run the Script:

+Open the Command prompt/terminal
-  - When the baseline is a text file:
+  - When the baseline is a text file (baseline.txt):
 ##
       python file_tree_diff.py --baseline "C:\Path\to\baseline.txt" --folder "C:\Path\to\target-folder"